 - It has the ability to tilt so I can lean back a bit.
 Of course, you might need extra back support, so this type of chair might not work for you.

 - It has low armrests.
 Allowing me to swing my arms without catching them and hurting myself.
 You’ll see me throwing some Uppercuts a little later on!

-Safety Notes: Sitting in the centre of a couch would be by far, the safer option (no armrests and back support is soft).
+Safety Notes: Sitting in the centre of a couch would be by far the safer option because there are no armrests and the back support is soft.

 There are lots of inherent risks involved with Virtual Reality; it’s easy to unwittingly hurt yourself by whacking into the environment around you.
 So pre-workout checks are important for staying safe.

 Make sure you have enough space around you (including behind), and that the equipment you use is suitable for the activity you’re doing.
 And, always read and follow your device manual!

 My Seated Workout Routine (VR Fitness Games and Apps)

 This is my actual seated workout routine and it took about 3 months to build up to.

 I’ll go into more detail about the games/apps later, but for now, here’s what it looks like: